 Printer Friendly PDF

-Colorectal cancer is the second-leading cancer killer of men and women combined in the U.S. More than 90 percent of colorectal cancer cases are discovered in people over age 50.
-Screening is essential to diagnosing colorectal cancer because the disease lacks symptoms in the early stages.
-An estimated 60 percent of colorectal cancer deaths could be prevented if everyone over age 50 were screened routinely.
+Colorectal cancer is the second-leading cancer killer of men and women combined in the U.S. More than 90 percent of colorectal cancer cases are discovered in people age 50 and over.
+Screening is essential to diagnosing colorectal cancer because the disease typically lacks symptoms in the early stages.
+Up to 60 percent of colorectal cancer deaths could be prevented if everyone age 50 and over were screened routinely and treated appropriately.
 Colorectal cancer develops in the cells lining the colon and rectum.
 The stage is based on the extent of the spread of cancer through deeper layers, lymph nodes, and surrounding structures.

-- Age: People over age 50 have a higher risk of developing colorectal cancer.
+- Age: People age 50 and over have a higher risk of developing colorectal cancer.

 - Family History: People with close relatives who have had colorectal cancer are at a greater risk.
 Those with a family history should consult a doctor about the frequency of screening.

-- Lynch Syndrome: This inherited condition affecting the body’s genes increases the risk of colorectal cancer.
-Lynch syndrome is responsible for up to 5 percent of colorectal cancers, and those with the condition are up to 80 percent more likely to have colorectal cancer than those without Lynch syndrome.
+- Lynch Syndrome (HNPCC): This inherited condition affecting the body’s genes increases risk of colorectal cancer.
+Lynch syndrome is responsible for about 3 percent of colorectal cancers, and those with the condition have a lifetime risk of up to 80 percent of developing colorectal cancer.
 Genetic testing can determine if a person has the gene mutation associated with Lynch syndrome.

 Typically, people in the early stages of colorectal cancer do not have symptoms; symptoms become apparent as the disease advances.
 If a person experiences any of the following symptoms, he or she should consult a physician.